simonjulianl/tp/docs/team/simonjulianl.md

 ---
 layout: page
-title: Simon Julian Lauw's Project Portfolio Page
+title: Simon Julian's Project Portfolio Page
 ---

 ### Project: GoMedic

 GoMedic is a **cross-platform desktop application written in Java and designed for doctors and medical residents to manage contacts and patient details**.
 We aim for GoMedic to be used by someone who can type fast and take advantage of the optimized features for Command Line Interface.

-GoMedic is bootstrapped using SE-EDU Address Book 3 and inherits some of its features such as `clear`, parameter formatting, etc.

 Given below are some of my notable contributions to the project.